ljy19971022/GAME-2048/README.md

 My first Javascript Project

 # Description:
-This is my very first project using Javascript, html, and css.
-Replicating the famous game 2048.
+This is my very first project using Javascript, html, and css, replicating the famous game 2048.
 I've also deploy the game on hostman.
 You can find it here: https://game-2048.hostman.site/

 # Table of Contents:
 In the file uploaded you can find a separate zip file that contains all the codes and media files.